dhh1128/codecraft.co/small-files-are-your-friends.md

 For me, 2 or 5 or 10 feels tractable.
 50 feels excessive.

-If a "good function" also respects the cognitive complexity constraints of the human brain--not being too big to read in a screen or two, for example--then you end up with a reasonable upper boundary on file sizes of, maybe, 500 or 1000 lines.
+If a "good function" also respects the cognitive complexity constraints of the human brain &mdash; not being too big to read in a screen or two, for example &mdash; then you end up with a reasonable upper boundary on file sizes of, maybe, 500 or 1000 lines.
 (See Steve Yegge's insightful rant about <a title="code size (and complexity) make software development difficult" href="http://steve-yegge.blogspot.com/2007/12/codes-worst-enemy.html" target="_blank">code size being an engineer's worst enemy</a>.
 He focuses on codebase size, but much of what he says applies just as well at the next level down.)

 I suppose that this argument is weakened by the features of some IDEs, which collapse tangential code blocks, display treeviews of functions, and support lots of hypertext-style igation.
 But not all programmers use the same IDEs, and not all interactions with code are IDE-driven; file size remains relevant.
 There's a reason why C# created <a class="zem_slink" title="Class (computer programming)" href="http://en.wikipedia.org/wiki/Class_%28computer_programming%29" target="_blank" rel="wikipedia">partial classes</a> to improve on java's lump-it-all-in-a-single-file constraint...